OGR Bike Mag

 Animal attractions

-September marks the start of the kōtuku/white heron nesting season and White Heron Sanctuary Tours, a fifth generation family business based in Whataroa, is the only DOC-approved tour operating in the reserve which is also home to the royal spoonbill and a variety of other water and forest birds.
+September marks the start of the kōtuku/white heron nesting season and White Heron Sanctuary Tours, a fifth generation family business based in Whataroa, is the only DOC-approved tour operating in the reserve which is also home to royal spoonbills and a variety of other water and forest birds.

-Spring is also hatching season for New Zealand’s flightless icon, with the first kiwi chicks emerging from mid-September.
-There are three types of kiwi endemic to the West Coast - the rarest (and noisiest!) of which can be spotted in the wild in Ōkārito Forest.
+Spring is hatching season for New Zealand’s flightless icon, with the first kiwi chicks emerging from mid-September.
+There are three types of kiwi endemic to the West Coast — the rarest (and noisiest) of which can be spotted in the wild on night tours (October to March) in Ōkārito Forest.
 For a guaranteed sighting, visit the West Coast Wildlife Centre where a backstage tour could include newly hatched chicks, and a close and personal encounter with a tuatara or two.

 Haast 2018 Whitebait Festival Haast 2018 Whitebait Festival